 Participants could choose among more than 300 activities concerning a wide variety of topics, including the environment, climate, health, culture, migration, digital policy, issues related to social and human rights - and, of course, the EU elections in 2024!

-Most activities the in two-day programme were organised by youth groups and networks from across the globe.
-However, there were also sessions hosted by EU institutions such as the European Parliament, the European Commission, the Council of the EU, the European Ombudsman; or even international bodies, such as the Council of Europe, the Organisation Economic Cooperation for and UN Development, and various agencies.
+Most activities in the two-day programme were organised by youth groups and networks from across the globe.
+However, there were also sessions hosted by EU institutions such the European Parliament, the as European Commission, the Council of the EU, the European Ombudsman; or even international bodies, such as the Council of Europe, the Organisation for Economic Cooperation and Development, and various UN agencies.